life-itself/tao/onboarding/README.md

 	* [If you get stuck, you can read more about Gravatar here](https://wordpress.com/support/gravatars/)
 * GitLab -- https://gitlab.com.
 At Life Itself we use Gitlab for collaborating on projects and deploying our website.
 * HackMD -- https://hackmd.io.
 HackMD is a tool for collaborating on documents with others (it's a bit like Google docs, but it uses a language called MarkDown, which we'll look at in more detail later in the onboarding process).
 * Hypothesis -- https://web.hypothes.is/start/ Hypothesis is a web annotation tool that you can use to annotate this playbook with questions, comments and corrections.
-Once you've finished the onboarding process, let your onboarding mentor know if you've made any comments in hypothesis and link them to your comment stream because they may miss them otherwise.
+Once you've finished the onboarding process, let your onboarding mentor know if you've made any comments in Hypothesis.
-* Zotero (desktop app) -- We use Zotero to share texts and reading lists related to Life Itself
+* Zotero (desktop app) -- https://www.zotero.org/.
+We use Zotero to share texts and reading lists related to Life Itself
     * Send your Zotero username to your Onboarder
-    * After being given access, sync the materials (you will need to enter your username/pw)
+    * After being given access, sync the Life Itself library (you will need to enter your username/pw)
+* Todoist -- https://todoist.com/.
+Todoist is an inbox for the initial capture of tasks.
+You should still create Gitlab issues for most tasks, unless they can be done very quickly and the rest of the team does not need to see a record that they have been done.
 ---